NicksPatties/portfolio-site/src/content/blog/building-the-site.md

 ![The initial blog template's home page](/src/assets/blog/building-the-site/initial-blog-template.png)

-For a starting template, this is pretty good!
+For a starting template, this is pretty good.
 It contains a home page, some sample blog posts, and some images.
 It was a good collection of files that would likely be in a website.

 Although I haven't written any content yet, this is enough to get started on the next step: building and deploying the website.

 # Automating deployments

 I wanted to automatically build and deploy my site whenever I make changes to the codebase.
 Configuring this as soon as possible saves me time, making it **easy to share** my updates.
-To make this very simple, I'm deploying my website to GitHub Pages.
+To make this very simple, [I'm deploying my website using GitHub Pages](https://pages.github.com/).

-[Again, Astro's documentation made this process very straightforward.](https://docs.astro.build/en/guides/deploy/github/) The code to enable this feature can be copied and pasted from this page, but I'll explain the basics of this file.
+[Again, Astro's documentation made this process very straightforward.](https://docs.astro.build/en/guides/deploy/github/) The code to enable this feature was copied and pasted into my project, but I'll explain the basics.
 [The file's included here for reference.](https://github.com/NicksPatties/portfolio-site/blob/9b6c43f345ca6f24ccbe00118a1519ae69e74adb/.github/workflows/deploy.yml)

 The `deploy.yml` file defines the configuration for automated deployments to GitHub Pages.
-The `name` defined in this file makes this clear:
+The `name` defined in this file labels it as such:

 ```yml
 name: Deploy to GitHub Pages
 ```

 Changes will be made every time I push code to the `main` branch.
-This usually happens when I push code to my repository, and verify my changes are made through a merge request:
+This usually happens when I push code in another branch in my repository, and verify they look good in a merge request:

 ```yml
 on: